There Are Mixed Signals on the Chart for Intuit Inc. (INTU)

 Sponsored

-Further, it is important to consider INTU stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 8.91.Likewise, its price to free cash flow for the last twelve months stands at 36.86.
-INTU’s price to book ratio for the most recent quarter was 7.29, resulting in an 29.37 price to cash per share for the period.
+Further, it is important to consider INTU stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 9.08.Likewise, its price to free cash flow for the last twelve months stands at 37.58.
+INTU’s price to book ratio for the most recent quarter was 7.27, resulting in an 29.94 price to cash per share for the period.

 How does Intuit Inc. (INTU) stock rate among analysts?
 Buy, sell, or hold?